-Even if you choose to purchase designs rather than create, you will at least want to download a thumbnailer to help you view your embroidery files on your computer.
+Even if you choose to purchase designs rather than create, you will at least want to download a thumbnail program to help you view your embroidery files on your computer.
 Computers without embroidery software have no way to view embroidery files such as .pes, .jef, and more.

 Tips for Machine Embroidery on Shirts